dgroomes/browser-extension-framework/README.md

 ### RPC Framework

-A significant portion of a non-trivial web extension is often dedicated to *Message Passing* between the four components of an extension: (1) a background script (2) a popup script (3) a content script (4) the web page.
-Message passing is a fundamental and useful programming feature, but unfortunately in a web extension environment the complexity of the code for message passing is exacerbated by the number of components (the aforementioned four) and the sometimes stark differences in APIs between browsers (Chromium vs Firefox).
+A significant portion of a non-trivial browser extension is often dedicated to *Message Passing* between the four components of an extension: (1) a background script (2) a popup script (3) a content script (4) the web page.
+Message passing is a fundamental and useful programming feature, but unfortunately in a browser extension environment the complexity of the code for message passing is exacerbated by the number of components (the aforementioned four) and the sometimes stark differences in APIs between browsers (Chromium vs Firefox).
 It's desirable to encapsulate the complexity of message passing behind an easy-to-use API that takes a message, does all of the behind the scenes work, and then returns a